mdowst/PSNotes/README.md

 # Key Features

 ### Recall a command using a specific alias keyword
-When you create a new note you can define an alias that you can later use to display or run it.
+When you create a new note, you can define an alias that you can later use to display or run it.
 ![UnixTime Demo](Documentation/UnixTime.gif)

 Perfect for long commands you need to run often.